-Visiting Grímsey Island - the Gem of the Arctic Circle in North-Iceland
+Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

-Boat tour to Grímsey island North-IcelandI had forever wanted to visit Grímsey island and had planned on doing so for years, but had always left it out on my travels in Iceland.
-Finally, when staying for a whole week in Akureyri, the Capital of the North, for my summer vacation I did it!
-I visited this beautiful island on the Arctic Circle Express with the company Ambassador from Akureyri harbour.
+Boat tour to Grímsey island North-IcelandI had forever wanted to visit Grímsey Island and had planned to do so for years, but had always left it off my travel itinerary.
+Finally, when staying in Akureyri, the Capital of the North, for a whole week on my summer vacation, I did it!

-Unfortunately, this tour is longer available.
-Certain northern winds on this route made people very sea-sick so it was cancelled!
-But the Arctic Circle Express Flight will take you on a 3-hour tour including Grímsey island.
+Unfortunately, this tour is no longer available.
+Certain northern winds on this route made people very seasick, so it was cancelled!

-Visiting Grímsey Island - the Gem of the Arctic Circle in North-Iceland
+Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Whales blowing on the tour

-To tell you a little about the tour I took: This was a new way of visiting Grímsey as the scheduled ferry for Grímsey leaves from Dalvík village.
-The Arctic Circle Express took about the same time to reach Grímsey - 3 hours - even though it left from Akureyri, which is 44 km away from Dalvík.
+The Arctic Circle Express took about the same time to reach Grímsey, 3 hours, even though it left from Akureyri, which is 44 km away from Dalvík.
 That is why it was called "express".
 And it was for sure a speedy boat.

-Earlier on the same day, I had gone whale watching with the same company as runs the Arctic Circle Express - the Ambassador, which has now merged with Elding Whale Watching.
 I was in awe on that tour as we saw so many whales.
-And when I heard that there would be some whale watching on the Arctic Circle Express as well I was so excited!
+And when I heard that there would be some whale watching on the Arctic Circle Express as well, I was so excited!

-We left the harbour at 6 pm and sailed through the lovely Eyjafjörður fjord - all 60 km of it - and stopped on the way for almost half an hour in the feeding ground of the Humpback whales where we had been earlier the same morning.
-And again we saw myriad of whales blowing and fluking and at one point I even saw 3 whales blow in a row!
-It was magnificent!
+We left the harbour at 6 pm and sailed through the lovely Eyjafjörður fjord - all 60 km of it - and stopped on the way for almost half an hour in the feeding ground of the Humpback whales, where we had been earlier the same morning.

 Whales fluking in Eyjafjörður fjord N-Iceland